cloud-bulldozer/e2e-benchmarking/workloads/network-perf-v2/README.md

 The purpose of the network scripts is to run netperf workload on the Openshift Cluster.

-There are 3 types of network tests k8s-netperf will run through:
+There are 4 types of network tests k8s-netperf will run through:

 1. Pod to Pod using SDN
-3. Pod to Pod using HostNetwork
+2. Pod to Pod using HostNetwork
+3. Pod to Service
-4. Pod to Service
+4. Pod to External Server provided by the user

 Running from CLI: